 Notes

-- To avoid a lot of flaky mess, be sure to lightly press it into the fudge before it sets.
+- To avoid a lot of flaky mess, be sure to lightly press the candies into the fudge before it sets.
 I have made candy fudge and forgotten to do this, and the candy will flake off a little.